LiveFastEatTrashRaccoon/LiveFastEatTrashRaccoon.github.io/_posts/2025-06-20-i10n-and-l10n-challenges.md

 Our reach eventually extended beyond Europe's borders with the addition of Chinese (Traditional Taiwan `zh_TW`, Hong Kong `zh_HK`, and Simplified `zh_CN`) and Tamil.

-Each new language didn't just expand our user base—it brought new perspectives and cultural insights that improved the app for everyone.
+Each new language didn't just expand our user base — it brought new perspectives and cultural insights that improved the app for everyone.
 For this reason, I decided to create a dedicated «Acknowledgements» section in both apps and include all translators in the list of contributors, in order to give them visibility and recognize the importance of their work.
 The apps wouldn't be the